 - Add the cinnamon, nutmeg, allspice and brown sugar to the mug and mix with a muddler

-- Measure and pour 5 oz of boiling water and the honey to the mug
+- Measure and pour 5 oz of boiling water, the honey and rum to the mug

 - Stir with the muddler until fully combined